vippsas/vipps-developers/v1-migration.md

 ```

 ## Fallback url is required
-Initiate payment must contain a fallback URL to redirect after payment.
+The initiate payment must contain a fallback URL to redirect after payment.
 This is set in the initiate payment body.

 For apps, this URL will be the appswitch-URL.